eworm-de/journal-notify/README.md

 **Notify about journal log entries**

-This runs in background and produces notifications whenever systemd journal logs an entry.
+This runs in the background and produces notifications whenever systemd journal logs an entry.
 Notifications look like this:

 ![Notification](screenshots/notification.png)